dpup/node-flags/README.md

 This is a flags library for use with [node.js](http://nodejs.org/).
 Flag definitions can be distributed across multiple files, as long as they are defined before `flags.parse()` is called.

+## Installation

+Fork the latest source from github, or else use NPM:

+    npm install flags

 ## Example

     var flags = require('flags');